139: Introduction to General Chemistry

 such as OfficeDepot, OfficeMax, and Staples.

-- Students must also purchase a basic composition notebook for homework problems.
+- Students must also purchase a basic composition notebook (not a spiral notebook) for homework problems.
 The homework notebook will be submitted for grading on each exam day.

 - Access the SCCC